mscarpiniti/PyDSBook/README.md

 The book introduces the fundamental concepts of Python with applications in data science.
 It offers a compact, self-contained, and accessible collection of methodologies and practical examples designed to support learning.
 The text is intended for undergraduate and graduate students who may not have a prior programming experience.

+## Python requirements
+The book was written and tested with Python 3.12, though other Python 3.x versions should work in nearly all cases.

 If you have Git installed, you can clone the book repository, otherwise simply download it and move to the correct folder:
 ```
 git clone https://github.com/mscarpiniti/PyDSBook.git